 The pressure to perform well on standardized tests like the MCAT, LSAT, SAT, ACT, GRE, and GMAT can be overwhelming for many students.
-The fear of failure, the high stakes involved, and the intense competition can all contribute to test anxiety.
+The fear of failure, the high stakes involved, and the intense competition can all contribute to the condition.
 EMDR can help students manage these stressors by addressing the underlying emotional responses and developing healthier coping mechanisms.
-By reducing test anxiety, EMDR can empower students to perform at their best and achieve their academic goals.
+By reducing this condition, EMDR can empower students to perform at their best and achieve their academic goals.

 Understanding Test Anxiety